hazerofdoom/hazerofdoom/README.md

 ### Familiar Languages/Libraries

-These are the languages and libraries that I'm familiar with and/or in the middle of learning.
+These are the languages, libraries and frameworks that I'm familiar with and/or in the middle of learning.

 - HTML5 & CSS3
 - SCSS